Jiwoong-Kang/Passkey-Dashboard/README.md

 # Passkey Dashboard

-A web application that helps you discover which websites support **Passkey (WebAuthn)** authentication — and which ones don't.
+A web application that helps you discover which websites support **Passkey (WebAuthn)** authentication natively, through a third-party identity provider, or not at all.

 > For technical details, see the individual docs:
 > - [Frontend README](./frontend/README.md) — React app structure, pages, and services